|Japanese Weapons and Artifacts of the Second World War preserved in Canada

 7.7-mm Ariska Type 99 bolt action rifle.
 Bathurst Legion Museum, Bathurst, New Brunswick.

-7.7-mm Ariska Type 99 bolt action rifle, with partially defaced Imperial Chrysanthemum (often ground off the receiver to prevent embarrassment to the Emperor should the rifle pass into foreign hands).
+7.7-mm Ariska Type 99 bolt action rifle, with Imperial Chrysanthemum undamaged, and one partially defaced (often ground off the receiver to prevent embarrassment to the Emperor should the rifle pass into foreign hands).
+NBMHM Collection.

 Japanese Army Kyu Gunto Sword.
 New Brunswick Military History Museum.